lexik/LexikJWTAuthenticationBundle/Resources/doc/6-extending-jwt-authenticator.md

-Extending JWTTokenAuthenticator
+Extending JWTAuthenticator
 ===============================

-The `JWTTokenAuthenticator` class is responsible of authenticating JWT tokens.
-It is used through the `lexik_jwt_authentication.security.guard.jwt_token_authenticator` abstract service which can be customized in the most flexible but still structured way to do it: _creating your own authenticators by extending the service_, so you can manage various security contexts in the same application.
+The `JWTAuthenticator` class is responsible of authenticating JWT tokens.
+It is used through the `lexik_jwt_authentication.security.jwt_authenticator` abstract service which can be customized in the most flexible but still structured way to do it: _creating your own authenticators by extending the service_, so you can manage various security contexts in the same application.

-Creating your own Token Authenticator
+Creating your own Authenticator
 -------------------------------------

 The following code can be used for creating your own authenticators.